 Why do we believe you're not alone?
 Well, for starters, because we've been there too.
 But it's not just us and you.
-There are millions of pornography users in the United States who see pornography as a potential problem in their lives.
+There are millions of pornography users in the United States alone (not to mention millions more worldwide) who see pornography as a potential problem in their lives.
 Millions upon millions upon millions.
 Consider some numbers:

 A survey of 1,000 adults conducted in 2014 by the public opinion research firm Barna Group for ProvenMen.org concluded that roughly 13% of American men and 3% of American women, ages 18 to 68, believe they may be addicted to pornography, as those men and women understand the word "addiction."
 (See 2014 ProvenMen.org Pornography Addiction Survey (conducted by Barna Group).
 The survey results are located at www.provenmen.org/2014pornsurvey/pornography-use-and-addiction.)